Top Finance Twitter Accounts to Follow

 #8 – Joshua Brown (@ReformedBroker):

 There is rarely any relation between finance and funny, but this guy bridges the gap.
 He smart and funny.
-He is financial advisor, blogger and CNBC contributor.
+He is a financial advisor, blogger, and CNBC contributor.
 He has written a book “Clash of the Financial Pundits”.
-Moreover he is the CEO of Rithholtz Wealth Management.
-Know more about him – http://thereformedbroker.com/about/ .
+Moreover, he is the CEO of Ritholtz Wealth Management.
+Know more about him – https://thereformedbroker.com/about/ .

 Over the last 3 years, the top 14 automakers upped their combined R&D spend by $192 million. $AAPL upped R&D spend by $5 billion.